 There are two approaches to changing the scope of a cue.
-With (SHOW SCOPE) active, you will see selectable process/section blocks for input and output channels shown in the touch screen area, and a graphic of console channels shown in the VST area.
+With Snapshot SCOPE active - press the (SHOW SCOPE) button - you will see selectable process/section blocks for input and output channels shown in the touch screen area, and a graphic of console channels shown in the VST area.
 Both can be used to set a specific scope for the cue.